Wendy Raymond

-Wendy Raymond, Ph.D. is the 16th President of Haverford College.
+Wendy Raymond is an American biochemist and molecular biologist who is currently serving as the 16th President of Haverford College.
 She was formerly Vice President for Academic Affairs/Dean of Faculty and a professor of biology at Davidson College.
 Her research focus is molecular genetics.

+Dr. Raymond has come under fire by for alleged antisemitism on the campus of Haverford College.

 Biography

 Raymond is from Mequon, Wisconsin.
 She earned an undergraduate degree from Cornell University in 1982, where she was elected to Phi Beta Kappa.
 She received a Ph.D. in biochemistry and molecular biology from Harvard University in 1990.

+Early career

 After an American Cancer Society post-doctoral fellowship at the University of Washington, she became a professor of biology at Williams College in 1994, where she would later be named Associate Dean for Institutional Diversity.

 She became provost of Davidson College in 2013 and, in 2014, was appointed chair of the National Science Foundation's Committee on Equal Opportunities in Science and Engineering.
 She is also a member of the Executive Committee of the organization of Liberal Arts Diversity Officers.